 Split up big tasks

 If a task seems overwhelming and difficult to start, try breaking it down into easier chunks, and give yourself credit for completing them.
+Making a habit of this can really help.

 Allow yourself some positivity